 What you can bring to the table

 During placement with Channels Tv, I worked in the online unit contributing to engaging social media content, also managed my own research, liaised with various divisions, formulated social media reports and participated in group project meetings.
 Utilising excellent communication skills, I developed and maintained successful working relationships with both internal and external staff.

 Your career aim

-Looking to secure a position in the media industry, where I can bring immediate and strategic value and develop the current skillset further.
+Looking to secure a position in the media industry, where I can bring immediate and strategic value and develop my current skillset further.

 Did you notice anything in the above statement?